How to Photograph the Northern Lights and Keep Warm Doing It

 Socks and Boots

-Standing out on the snow for long periods of time doing photography means inevitable cold toes.
+Standing out on the snow for long periods of time doing photography means inevitably cold toes.
 You can use the disposable toe warmers – however I have found that the electric socks are really great alternatives too!
 Granted – they are more of an investment – but they are great for any cold weather activity like skiing or snowshoeing.
 I used the Gobi heated socks on my last trip and was really happy with them.

 Out of all of the heated products out there - I find the socks work the best.